kcc/sanitizers/memtagmalloc/README.md

 ```

 ## Arm MTE
-MTMalloc implements basic support for Arm MTE:
+MemTagMalloc implements basic support for Arm MTE:
-* Build MTMalloc on AArch64 Linux, using the recent clang (must support
+* Build MemTagMalloc on AArch64 Linux, using the recent clang (must support
   `-march=armv8.5-a+memtag`)
 * Build fresh QEMU (currently, need to use
   [this branch](https://github.com/rth7680/qemu/tree/tgt-arm-mte-user)